(Updated 08.16 CET 19JAN18)

-New regulations from U.S. authorities regarding flights to the U.S.
+New regulations from US authorities regarding travel to the US

-If you are travelling to the U.S. it is important that you arrive at your airport well in advance of your departure, as you will need extra time to check-in and for security screening.
+If you're traveling to the US it is important to arrive at the airport well in advance of your departure, as you will need extra time to check in and pass through security.

-This is due to additional regulations from U.S. Transportation Security Administration (TSA) affecting all departures to the U.S. as of October 26th.
+This is due to additional regulations from US Transportation Security Administration (TSA) affecting all departures to the US from 26 October 2017.

-All aviation companies in all countries, must adhere to the same regulations.
-This also affects transfer passengers.
+Airlines in all countries must adhere to the same regulations.
+This also affects travelers in transit.

 Increased border control at Copenhagen Airport

 The Danish authorities have decided, in view of the change in the EU rules on the Schengen Zone, that effective 7 October 2017, the Police are to check the passports of all travelers crossing the Schengen border.

 The new rules mean that all travelers, irrespective of their nationality, that cross the Schengen border, are to have their passport scanned at the Police passport control in Copenhagen Airport.
 Scanning is designed to check passports in relevant databases.